NZRS/entropyserver/README.md

 ## Known issues

-The server crashes regularly with "Segmentation fault: 11".
-AFAICT this is related to the ftdi module but still searching.
+The server crashes regularly with "Segmentation fault: 11" on OSX Yosemite.
+AFAICT this is a bug in OSX that is affecting a number of different applications.